NIAC Members Roster

 Chairman of the Board and Chief Executive Officer, The Clorox Company

 Prior to joining Clorox, Knauss spent 12 years with The Coca-Cola Company.
-He joined the company in 1994 as senior vice president of marketing The Minutes Maid Company, and, in 1996, was promoted to senior vice president and general manager for Minute Maid’s U.S. retail operations.
-Beginning in 1988, Knauss served nearly two years managing Coca-Cola's businesses in ten countries of Southern Africa.
+He joined the company in 1994 as senior vice president of marketing for The Minute Maid Company, and, in 1996, was promoted to senior vice president and general manager for Minute Maid's U.S. retail operations.
+Beginning in 1998, Knauss served nearly two years managing Coca-Cola's businesses in ten countries of Southern Africa.
 In 2000, he was named president and chief executive officer of The Minute Maid Company.
 He became president and chief operating officer of Coca-Cola North America in 2004.

 Knauss has a long-standing commitment to promoting workplace equality and embracing diversity.
 In 2006, he received The Jackie Robinson Foundation's ROBIE Award for industry achievement.
 The ROBIE Award is the foundation's highest tribute to an individual who has promoted and expanded opportunities for minorities in the corporate world.